tock/elf2tab/README.md

 FLAGS:
         --deterministic    Produce a deterministic TAB file
     -h, --help             Prints help information
-    -V, --version          Prints version information
+        --sha256           Add a SHA256 hash credential to each TAB --sha384           Add a SHA384 hash credential to each TAB --sha512           Add a SHA512 hash credential to each TAB -V, --version          Prints version information
     -v, --verbose          Be verbose

 OPTIONS:
         --access_ids <access_ids>...
-Storage IDs that this app is allowed to write -o, --output-file <filename>                           output file name [default: TockApp.tab] --app-heap <heap-size>                             in bytes [default: 1024]
+Storage IDs that this app is allowed to write --app-version <app-version>                        Set the version number [default: 0] -o, --output-file <filename>                           output file name [default: TockApp.tab] --app-heap <heap-size>                             in bytes [default: 1024]
         --kernel-heap <kernel-heap-size>                   in bytes [default: 1024]